 Flexible learning in a global community

-By studying this online Masters you will join a global learning community with peers working in similar organisations around the world, providing an opportunity to learn from diverse perspectives and make valuable additions to your global professional network.
+By studying this online postgraduate course you will join a global learning community with fellow MPA students working in similar organisations around the world, providing an opportunity to learn from diverse perspectives to boost your professional development and make valuable additions to your global network.

 You will learn from a highly experienced team with a global reputation for its teaching and research.
 The Department has received global recognition, including in 2021 when the University of York was ranked 22nd in the world for social policy and administration in the QS World University rankings.